On the factorisation of the $p$-adic Rankin-Selberg $L$-function in the supersingular case: The Beilinson--Flach Euler system

-We now define a second version of compactified Beilinson-Flach classes for the coincident weights case.
+We now define a second version of compactified Beilinson--Flach classes for the coincident weights case.
 Since the kernel of the map induced by $\hat{\Ell}^{k,k',*} \to U^{k,k'}$ is not guaranteed to be trivial, the class $\lcBF^{k,k',j}$ is not uniquely determined in general.
-Suppose now $k=k'$ and let $\rho'$ be the involution of $\KS_k = W_k\times W_k$ swapping the two components of the fibre product. \begin{definition} The \emph{second version} of the motivic compactified Beilinson-Flach classes is
+Suppose now $k=k'$ and let $\rho'$ be the involution of $\KS_k = W_k\times W_k$ swapping the two components of the product.